How exactly do you say nice to meet you in Italian?

 Nice to meet you (informal)

-Italians find pleasure in getting to know people, not meeting them!
+Italians enjoy getting to know people, not meeting them!

-(Meeting people might not always be a pleasurable experience after all, especially on public transport during the hottest Italian summer months…)
+(Meeting people might not always be a pleasant experience after all, especially on public transport during the hottest Italian summer months…)

 Ciao, sono Emanuele.
 Piacere di conoscerti!